Trip Facts

 Accommodation: Camping

-Today is the last exploration day before we cross Dhampus pass or get out from Hidden valley.
-There are numerous options for hikes around the valley.
-One of the best options could be to a ridge on the western side with views of Mt.
+Today is the final exploration day before crossing Dhampus Pass or leaving Hidden Valley.
+There are several hiking options around the valley.
+One popular choice is a trek to a ridge on the western side, offering stunning views of Mt.
 Dhaulagiri, Nilgiri, and Annapurna.
-Another option can be a day hike to Dhampus (6,060 m/19,881ft).
-If you decide to trek to Dhampus peak (6,060 m), then you need to start trekking early.
-The route ascends on moderate snow slopes and scree along a ridge to the summit.
-From the top of the peak, it offers a commanding view of Annapurna, Dhaulagiri, and into Mustang.
-This climb is optional, as some of the trekkers can stay back and rest in the camp.
+Another option is a day hike to Dhampus Peak (6,060 m / 19,881 ft).
+If you choose to trek to Dhampus Peak, an early start is necessary.
+The route ascends moderate snow slopes and scree along a ridge to the summit.
+From the top, you’ll enjoy commanding views of Annapurna, Dhaulagiri, and the Mustang region.
+This climb is optional, as some trekkers may prefer to stay back and rest at camp.

-Day 17: Trek Hidden Valley – Alu Bari via Dhampus Pass
+Day 17: Trek to Alu Bari via Dhampus Pass

 Accommodation: Camping